RADESH626/black-noise-nextjs/memory-bank/activeContext.md

 - Staged the resolved changes using `git add .`.
 - Committed the merge using `git commit -m "Merge conflict resolution"`.
 - Updated `activeContext.md` to log the successful merge conflict resolution.
+- Modified `src/components/layout/admin/dashboards/PedidosDashboard.jsx` to change "Estado Pago" to "Estado Pedido" and add search functionality by name and date.

 **Outcome:** Merge conflicts resolved and changes accepted.
 Memory bank updated.
 Ready for the next task.